eldoriarpg/schematic-sanitizer/README.md

 - Change the size of the schematic in any way
 - Remove any blocks once the limit is exceeded

+### Batch processing

+Instead of just fixing a single schematic you can fix a whole directory with `/schematicsanitizer fixbatch <directory>`.

+This will fix all schematics directly inside this directory.
+Schematics will be saved suffixed with `_new`.
+Adding the `-o` flag will override the original files.

+You will receive a short report of every single schematic telling you the problems if there were some.

 ## Usage as an api

 Get the path of your schematic